Helping children build character through books, standards-based lessons and engaging English Language Arts activities.

 Civil Rights Act & Voting Rights Act Dr. Martin Luther King BLACK HISTORY MONTH FACT

-Free: Download the Free: Download the Full Black History Month Fact Pack!
-For Your Classroom or Home
+Free: Download the Hispanic Heritage Month Sample Fact Pack For Your Classroom or Home

-This pack includes 18 Black History Month Facts, from our Did You Know Series, to use with your classroom or children at home.
+This pack includes 3 National Hispanic Heritage Month Facts, from our Did You Know Series, to use with your classroom or children at home.

 We don't spam or share your address.
 Privacy